AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 With the user selected, click **Actions** on the upper-right corner and click **Register**.

 The selected users receive a Welcome email.
 If the learners have an existing Adobe ID, they can click this link.
-If they don't have an existing Adobe ID, they can go ahead and click the Welcome link to create an Adobe ID and link it to their Prime account.
+If they don't have an existing Adobe ID, they can go ahead and click the Welcome link to create an Adobe ID and link it to their Learning Manager account.

 ## Assign a role {#assignarole}